hdShang/arxiv-daily/docs/cs-RO/2025-06-13/papers/250611748v1-ciro72-a-material-network-with-circularity-of-72-and-reinforcement-l.md

 ---
 layout: default
-title: CIRO7.2: A Material Network with Circularity of -7.2 and Reinforcement-Learning-Controlled Robotic Disassembler
+title: "CIRO7.2: A Material Network with Circularity of -7.2 and Reinforcement-Learning-Controlled Robotic Disassembler"
 ---

 # CIRO7.2: A Material Network with Circularity of -7.2 and Reinforcement-Learning-Controlled Robotic Disassembler